Compiled by Jeremy Foster -> mailto:jjfoster [snail] xtra [period] co [period] nz, August 2019.

 The origin of the names of various topographical features, tracks, huts and other sites of the Remutaka Ranges, excluding road and street names.

-The Remutaka Ranges extend approximately 47km from SH2 in the north to Turakirae Head in the south.
+The Remutaka Ranges extends approximately 47 kilometres from SH2 in the north to Turakirae Head in the south.

-The area in scope covers is from the SH2 road southwards where it crosses the Range.
+The scope of the area it covers is from the SH2 road southwards where it crosses the Range.

-- on the East side that is Wellington it is from the SH2 road to Whitemans Valley.
+• on the East (Wellington) side, it is from the SH2 road to Whitemans Valley.

-- on the West side that is Wairarapa it is from the SH2 road to Turakirae Head.
+• on the West (Wairarapa) side, it is from the SH2 road to Turakirae Head.

 Other documents that relate to the area are: